 6. Common edge cutting

-If the contours of adjacent parts are straight and have the same angle, they can be combined into one straight line and cut only once.
+If the contours of adjacent parts have straight edges and the same angle, they can be combined into a single straight line and cut only once.
 This is known as a “common edge cut.”

-The azure lines are common edges.
+The blue lines in the illustration are common edges.